 Section 14.4 No employee shall work in excess of 16 hours within a 24-hour period unless in the case of an emergency.
 An employee having worked 16 hours within a 24-hour period must be off duty for a minimum of 8 consecutive hours before being allowed to return to work.
-Exceptions may be made at the discretion of the Chief of Police or his designee.
+Exceptions may be made at the discretion of the Chief of Police or his or her designee.
 This right may be waived in the event of a declared emergency.

 Section 14.5 Compensatory Time - Compensatory time off in lieu of overtime shall be granted at the option of the employee.
-Any time an employee works overtime, he or she will fill out an overtime slip and copy provided by the Department with all pertinent information.
-Overtime will be substantiated by a blotter entry.
-On or before the 27th day of the work period the employee shall advise, in writing, the Chief of Police or his designee whether his or her non-scheduled overtime, if any, accumulated in the work period, or any part of the overtime, should be paid or accumulated as compensatory If no notification is received from the employee, non-scheduled overtime time. accumulated during that work period will be placed in the employee's compensatory time bank.
-Officers may not accrue compensatory time for scheduled overtime.
-Employees may request, at a maximum of one time per quarter a separate payroll check, to be paid on the last pay date of the guarter, for the purpose of receiving payment for unused compensatory time.
+Any time an employee works overtime, he or she will fill out an overtime slip with all pertinent information and forward to his or her Immediate Duty Supervisor.
+On or before the 27th day of the work period the employee shall advise, in writing, the Chief of Police or his or her designee whether his or her non-scheduled overtime, if any, accumulated in the work period, or any part of the overtime, should be paid or accumulated as compensatory time.
+If no notification is received from the employee, non-scheduled overtime accumulated during that work period will be placed in the employee's compensatory time bank.
+Employees may not accrue compensatory time for scheduled overtime.
+Employees may request, at a maximum of one time per quarter to be paid on the last pay date of the quarter, for the purpose of receiving payment for unused compensatory time.
 An employee shall not accrue compensatory time in excess of one hundred fifty (150) hours.
-If this occurs, however, the Employer will pay-out the overage on the last payday of each quarter in a separate paycheck.
-Compensatory time will be paid at the hourly rate in effect for the employee at the time of payment.
+If this occurs, however, the Employer will pay-out the overage on the last payday of each quarter.